mqtthiqs/at-doc/docs/modules/band.md

 Now display Gain on the Y axis (**Y axis parameter**), and adjust the gain of each band as desired.
 Use the Option key to lock the X axis when dragging a band.
 You now have a graphic equalizer.

-Factory presets 4 and 5 illustrate this technique.
+Factory snapshots 4 and 5 illustrate this technique.